homezhan/artoolkit-docs/artoolkit/building_artoolkit_professional_from_source.md

 The simpleLite example is the most straightforward example.
 It can be run to test your ARToolKit installation is functioning correctly.

-*An explanation of the sourcecode of this example can be found on the page [ARToolKit tutorial 1: First simple ARToolKit scene](/ARToolKit_tutorial_1:_First_simple_ARToolKit_scene "wikilink").
-More detailed information about the techniques demonstrated in each example can be found on the page [ARToolKit Professional examples](/ARToolKit_Professional_examples "wikilink").*
+*An explanation of the sourcecode of this example can be found on the page [ARToolKit tutorial 1: First simple ARToolKit scene][14].
+More detailed information about the techniques demonstrated in each example can be found on the page [ARToolKit Professional examples][15].*

 #### Windows: